-NOTE: To minimize fading of upholstery, carpets and other interior fabrics caused by excessive sunlight, the drapes, blinds, or shades should be closed when the motor home is parked for an extended period of time.
+NOTE:To minimize fading of upholstery, carpets and other interior fabrics caused by excessive sunlight, the drapes, blinds, or shades should be closed when the motor home is parked for an extended period of time.

 When cleaning upholstery and fabric, do not use lacquer thinner, nail polish remover, laundry soaps, or bleach.
 Never use carbon tetrachloride, gasoline, or naphthalene for any cleaning purpose.
-These materials may cause damage to the material being cleaned and most are highly flammable.
+These materials may cause damage to the material being cleaned and most are highly flammable, posing risk of injury due to fire.